openpsi-project/ReaLHF/docs/source/contributing.rst

  Documentation
 ***************

-The source code is documented using Sphinx under the ``docs`` folder.
-On a node that installs docker-compose, run
+The source code is documented using Sphinx in the ``docs`` folder.
+On a node with docker-compose installed, run

 .. code:: bash